How Long Will Love Withdrawal Last?

 But I do believe if I was able to get through love withdrawal, so could you.

-As hard as it is right now, it's important to see this as a chance in your life for real healing and change-- for the moment, try your best.
+As hard as it is right now, it's important to see this as a chance in your life for real healing and change-- try your best.

-But this will only be true if you don't run and escape... healing and learning from this experience will only be true for you if you take the steps that will help you break the toxic pattern.
+But- this will only be true if you don't run and escape... this will only be true for you if you take the steps that will help you break the toxic pattern.

-Certainly not doing anything or believing another romantic partner is the answer, or returning to your toxic relationship will lead you back to where you are today- it's almost a gaurantee.
+Certainly, not doing anything and believing another person or returning to your toxic relationship will lead you back to where you are today- I guarantee that.

 Don't accept the lies in your head of what your love addiction may be trying to say to you.